-Description: First described in western North American in 1924 and first reported in 1951 near Richmond, VA.
+Description: First described in western North America in 1924 and first reported in 1951 near Richmond, VA.
 It is a true bug native to East Asia.

 Identification: Small, less than 1/16 in (1.5 mm) long and varies from dark reddish-brown to a purplish-black color.
 As it matures, it produces a covering of wool-like wax filaments to protect itself.
 They are parthenogenic, meaning all individuals are female.